yiskw713/yiskw713/README.md

 <br />
 <br />

-- 👨‍💻 I'm a first-year PhD candidate, majoring in Computer Vision and Machine Learning.
+* 👨‍💻 I'm a first-year PhD candidate, majoring in Computer Vision and Machine Learning.
-- 🧪 My research topic is about human action recognition.
+* 🧪 My research topic is about human action recognition.
-- 😎 I'm curious about everything and I'm currently learning TypeScript and Django.
+* 😎 I'm curious about everything and I'm currently learning Rust language.
-- 🎒 I love traveling all over the world.
+* 🎒 I love traveling all over the world.
 I've been to over 25 countries and landed on the seven continents so far.

 ### Languages and Skills